Originate/exosphere/README.md

   and security tests<sup>&#42;</sup>.
 - [deploy](exo-deploy) your application to public or private cloud environments including AWS and others<sup>&#42;</sup>.
+- [sync](exo-sync) local clones of all code bases (internal and external services) related to the project to work off the most current state of the product.
+- [setup](exo-setup) to set up all the services in the current application.
 <!--- update all the third-party application parts to their latest version --->

 Exosphere combines industrial-strength open-source technologies